systemd/systemd/docs/UIDS-GIDS.md

    only supporting 16-bit UIDs, NFS or user namespacing.
    (The latter can be changed with a sysctl during runtime, but that's not supported on `systemd`.
 If you do change it you void your warranty.)
-   Because Fedora is a bit confused the `nobody` user is called `nfsnobody` there (and they have a different `nobody` user at UID 99).
-   I hope this will be corrected eventually though.
    (Also, some distributions call the `nobody` group `nogroup`.
 I wish they didn't.)

 3. 4294967295, aka "32-bit `(uid_t) -1`" → This UID is not a valid user ID, as